Speaker profile last updated by AAE Talent Team on 10/18/2024.

 One of the best places to start is by providing poverty-informed training to your leaders, faculty, and staff to build the internal capacity of your organization.
 With these poverty-informed training sessions, participants will be given a foundational understanding of poverty, common definition of poverty, the many different lived experiences, and how each impacts a person living in poverty success along with practical and actionable items that improve outcomes.
 We recommend the poverty-informed training sessions start with the following two training sessions which build the foundation for creating equity and a poverty-informed campus.

 Dr. Donna M Beegle is a keynote speaker and industry expert who speaks on a wide range of topics such as Building your Resource Backpack: A Proven Model for Breaking Poverty Barriers to Education, Teaching and Learning Tools that Work for People Who Live in the Crisis of Poverty, Communicating and Relating More Effectively Across Poverty Barriers, Breaking the Iron Cage of Poverty for Leaders and Poverty-Informed Training.
 The estimated speaking fee range to book Dr. Donna M Beegle for your event is $10,000 - $20,000.
 Dr. Donna M Beegle generally travels from Tigard, OR, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Liz Dozier, Stacey Bess, Erin Gruwell, Ruby Payne and Victoria Rowell.
+Similar motivational celebrity speakers are Liz Dozier, Stacey Bess, Erin Gruwell, Kathryn Edin and Victoria Rowell.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Dr. Donna M Beegle for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.